Frequently Asked Questions#

 Is there a CLI?#

-Yes.
-Agentctl supplies the user with numerous CLI commands for working with Ligato.
+Agentctl supplies you with numerous CLI commands for working with Ligato.

-How do I determine what Ligato version I am working with?
-Same for VPP.#
+How do I find the Ligato and VPP versions I am working with?#

 Ligato employs a stateless configuration approach.
-VPP agents “listen” for config updates stored as key-value pairs in a KV data store.
-There is an example from the quickstart guide showing configuration data in etcd pushed to the VPP agent.
+VPP agents “listen” for configuration updates stored as key-value pairs in a KV data store.
+The quickstart guide shows an example of configuration data put to an etcd data store.

 What is a conf file?#